Armored Core: Last Raven

-Armored Core: Last Raven is a 2005 third-person shooter mecha video game developed by FromSoftware for the PlayStation 2.
-It is the eleventh entry in the Armored Core series and a direct sequel to 2004's Armored Core: Nexus.
-In 2010, Armored Core: Last Raven was ported to the PlayStation Portable.
+Armored Core: Last Raven is a 2005 mecha-based vehicular combat game developed by FromSoftware.
+It is part of the Armored Core series and is a direct sequel to Armored Core: Nexus (2004).
+The game was originally released for the PlayStation 2 and was ported to the PlayStation Portable in 2010.
+Gameplay remains largely unchanged from the game's predecessors and is centered around piloting a large mech in combat missions for various clients.
+The game is also notable for being the debut project of future FromSoftware president Hidetaka Miyazaki.

 Last Raven concludes the storyline that began with 2002's Armored Core 3.
 The previously warring corporations have merged into a single organization called The Alliance, while a group of mercenaries called Vertex rise to oppose them.
-The player takes the role of an unaffiliated mercenary, a Raven, and is given the option of which faction to support, leading to several distinct endings.
+The player takes the role of an unaffiliated mercenary, a Raven, and is given the option of which faction to support, leading to several distinct endings for the first time in the series.

-Gameplay remains largely unchanged from the game's predecessors and is centered around piloting a large mech in combat missions for various clients.
-As players complete missions, they can earn credits to purchase new parts and items to further customize their mech.

 Gameplay

-As with previous titles, players in Last Raven are pilots of mech robots called Armored Cores.
+As with previous Armored Core games, players in Last Raven are pilots of mech robots called Armored Cores.
 Players can take on over 70 missions that play out over a 24-hour period.
 Completed missions provide the player with credits to spend on parts and weapons, and can influence the availability of subsequent missions.
 The 24-hour period incrementally moves forward with each mission, and mission choices can dictate the narrative ending the player receives.

 Customization is identical to previous entries.
 Players start the game with 300,000 credits and a basic Armored Core.
 They can alter the mech with hundreds of parts and weapons, each of which can change the player's gameplay experience.
-A component damage system allows for parts to be broken individually over the course of a mission.
+A component damage system allows for parts to be broken individually over the course of a mission, drastically affecting its performance.
+For example, damaging its legs crippled its movement, while damaging its arms removes its ability to use hand-held weapons.